adam404/adamscott-info/README.md

 # Adam Scott's Portfolio Website

-A modern Next.js portfolio website with MDX blog posts, projects showcase, and electronic signature service.
+A modern Next.js portfolio website with MDX blog posts and projects showcase.
+Built with performance and developer experience in mind.

 ## Table of Contents